It really depends on where you are travelling from?

 Kyoto is probably one of the safest places in the world (bar the possibility of an earthquake, which are regular all over Japan) - You will have no problems getting around.
 They have a fantastic transportation system and everything is very laid out and easily accessible.
 You can walk around without worry basically anywhere in the city.
 The only real hurdle you will find is trying to get around the language/reading barrier!

-Jesse - World Nomads Safety Hub almost 6 years ago
+Jesse - World Nomads Safety Hub about 5 years ago

 There are few must see places in Kyoto and they are quite far apart, so taking the train is a very good idea.

-Go see Kinkakuji and Gion for sightseeing and Shijo dori for restaurants. almost 5 years agoAnswered by John Bardos - JetSetCitizen.com via WorldNomads.com
+Go see Kinkakuji and Gion for sightseeing and Shijo dori for restaurants. about 5 years agoAnswered by John Bardos - JetSetCitizen.com via WorldNomads.com